What Is WorldCat, Anyway?

 If you want to search the EBSCO eBook Academic Collection exclusively, here you go:

 This approach provides a superior interface to browse the collection by subject category and stumble upon titles.
-You can also search the collection by keyword, as you would from the Academic Search + eBooks combined database, as linked on the library home page.
+You can also search the collection by keyword, as you would from the Academic Search + eBooks combined database.

 Other eBooks At UCC Library